KatePaulauskas/body-fat-percent-calculator/README.md

 5. Pattern to identify entries that are purely non-numeric to validate skinfold measurements input values was developed based on the following sources: [GeeksforGeek](https://www.geeksforgeeks.org/write-regular-expressions/) and [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet).

 #### Content
 1. The body fat percent calculation was done using Jackson/Pollock 7-Site Caliper Method as described on [T.S.K.V.
-Spartacus](https://tskvspartacus.nl/tools/7-point-fat-percentage-calculator.php)
+Spartacus](https://tskvspartacus.nl/tools/7-point-fat-percentage-calculator.php).
+It further refers to the following articles:

+    - Jackson, A. S., & Pollock, M. L. (1978).
+Generalized equations for predicting body density of men.
+British journal of nutrition, 40(03), 497-504.

+    - Jackson, A. S., Pollock, M. L., & Ward, A. N. N. (1979).
+Generalized equations for predicting body density of women.
+Medicine and science in sports and exercise, 12(3), 175-181.

 2. Equipment and procedure instructions, fitness levels breakdown and recomendations were adopted the following sources: [TrainerMetrics](https://www.trainermetrics.com/fitness-assessment-calculations/body-fat-7-site-skinfold-jackson-pollock/) and [Thecalculator.co](https://www.thecalculator.co/health/Body-Fat-Percentage-7-Site-Skinfold-Calculator-1115.html).